blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 # Monsters

 ## Templates
 You can use these as starting points for different monster types.
 HD refers to hit dice, or how many times a D6 is rolled for HP.
-One can use any value within the min and max range without destroying the
+One can use any value within the min and max range without worry.

 - Minion(10AC, 1HP(1HD), +1 to hit, D4 damage)
 - Mook(10AC, 10HP(2HD), +2 to hit, D6 damage)